COMP SCI 7305 - Parallel and Distributed Computing

 However, if you want to be able to work at home, you must install these on your system.

-- Parallel Programming for Multicore and Cluster Systems - T. Rauber, G. Runger, Springer 2009 - avalable online through the University library
+Parallel Programming for Multicore and Cluster Systems - T. Rauber, G. Runger, Springer 2009 - available online through the University library

-Online LearningMore information about the course can be found online on the Moodle forum of the school.
+Online LearningMore information about the course can be found online on the course page

 Learning & Teaching Activities